input-output-hk/plutus-use-cases/use-case-2/README.md

   1. Then run `cabal new-repl exe:plutus-starter-pab`
   1. And finally `main` to lauch the PAB and have it listen on port 8080

+1. Starting up obelisk Frontend:
+  1. After running the Plutus Application Backend, in a different terminal, run `ob run --no-interpret ./dep/plutus-starter`
+  1. The frontend should be running on localhost:8000 when successful and visible via your browser.